Darkness4/blog/pages/blog/2023-12-14-about-gentoo-linux/page.md

 - Use <kbd>H</kbd> to show the description of the kernel feature.
 - Use <kbd>/</kbd> to search for a kernel feature and its reverse dependencies.
 Use <kbd>0</kbd> through <kbd>9</kbd> to go to the right page.

 Most importantly, I've removed anything related to embedded systems and enterprise-class systems.
 I've removed unused audio, file-system, Wi-Fi and Ethernet drivers.
+If I have to use one, I can compile it later and `modprobe` it.

-Overall, it takes a full day to check everything settings.
-Starting from scratch is very dangerous, so I recommend to use the kernel config of Fedora, which is the [kernel config of Gentoo used for the binary kernel](https://github.com/projg2/fedora-kernel-config-for-gentoo).
+Overall, it takes a full day to check every setting.
+Starting from scratch is very dangerous, so I recommend using the kernel config of Fedora, which is the [kernel config of Gentoo used for the binary kernel](https://github.com/projg2/fedora-kernel-config-for-gentoo).
 You can also use [snippets shared by the community](https://codeberg.org/ranguli/gentoo-popcorn-kernel/).
-I've managed to reduce the size from 200MB to 87MB of kernel modules, the heaviest being NVIDIA (44MB).
+I've managed to reduce the size from 200 MB to 87 MB of kernel modules, the heaviest being NVIDIA (44 MB).

 ### Stability/Maintenance Review

 It's been one year, and nothing happened.
 Literally.
-There was a major version change with Python (3.10 to 3.11) and a Pipewire breaking change, but nothing really happened.
+There was a major version change with Python (3.10 to 3.11) and a PipeWire breaking change, but nothing really happened.
 Most breaking changes are notified through the news:

 ```shell
 eselect news read